autowarefoundation/autoware.universe/sensing/autoware_pointcloud_preprocessor/docs/concatenate-data.md

 ## Assumptions / Known Limits

 - If `is_motion_compensated` is set to `false`, the `concatenate_and_time_sync_node` will directly concatenate the point clouds without applying for motion compensation.
 This can save several milliseconds depending on the number of LiDARs being concatenated.
 Therefore, if the timestamp differences between point clouds are negligible, the user can set `is_motion_compensated` to `false` and omit the need for twist or odometry input for the node.
 - As mentioned above, the user should clearly understand how their LiDAR's point cloud timestamps are managed to set the parameters correctly.
+If the user does not synchronize the point clouds, please set `use_naive_approach` to `true`.